fusepoolP3/p3-silkdedup/README.md

 mvn exec:java

 The deduplication task is based on a set of rules written in the SILK Link Specification Language.
-The rules currently implemented can be used to disambiguate description of entities of type foaf:Person using the properties foaf:givenName and foaf:givenName where foaf is a prefix for the namespace http://xmlns.com/foaf/0.1/
+The rules currently implemented can be used to disambiguate descriptions of entities of type foaf:Person using the properties foaf:givenName and foaf:givenName where foaf is a prefix for the namespace http://xmlns.com/foaf/0.1/

 The SILK version used is 2.6.0 that is not available from the Maven repository.
 In order to use it in Maven it must be dowloaded from the project webste